GMPrakhar/MAUI-Designer/README.md

 ## Current capabilities:
 - Write XAML into the text editor, click on Render button, and corresponding view will be rendered in the frame.
 - Select views from toolbox and perform drag+drop across the right side frame.
 Currently only supports AbsoluteLayout.
+- Scale the views using anchors on the border of the view.
 - Properties menu for selected element so that the properties can be updated and applied directly to the view, including color, margin, padding and text/font manipulations.
 - Generate XAML for the current view.
 This XAML can be pasted directly into the MainView for verification.